siddhi-io/siddhi/docs/documentation/siddhi-5.x/query-guide-5.x.md

 | ------------- |-------------|
 | Stream    | A logical series of events ordered in time with a uniquely identifiable name, and a defined set of typed attributes defining its schema. |
 | Event     | An event is a single event object associated with a stream.
 All events of a stream contains a timestamp and an identical set of typed attributes based on the schema of the stream they belong to.|
 | Table     | A structured representation of data stored with a defined schema.
-Stored data can be backed by `In-Memory`, or external data stores such as `RDBMs`, `MongoDB`, etc. The tables can be accessed and manipulated at runtime.
+Stored data can be backed by `In-Memory`, or external data stores such as `RDBMS`, `MongoDB`, etc. The tables can be accessed and manipulated at runtime.
-| Window     | A structured representation of data stored with a defined schema and eviction policy.
-Window data is stored `In-Memory` and automatically cleared by the defined window constrain.
+| Named Window     | A structured representation of data stored with a defined schema and eviction policy.
+Window data is stored `In-Memory` and automatically cleared by the named window constrain.
 Other siddhi elements can only query the values in windows at runtime but they cannot modify them.
-| Aggregation     | A structured representation of data that's incrementally aggregated and stored with a defined schema and aggregation granularity such as seconds, minutes, hours, etc. Aggregation data is stored both `In-Memory`and in external data stores such as `RDBMs`.
+| Named Aggregation     | A structured representation of data that's incrementally aggregated and stored with a defined schema and aggregation granularity such as seconds, minutes, hours, etc. Aggregation data is stored both `In-Memory` and in external data stores such as `RDBMS`.
 Other siddhi elements can only query the values in windows at runtime but they cannot modify them.
 | Query	    | A logical construct that processes events in streaming manner by by consuming data from one or more streams, tables, windows and aggregations, and publishes output events into a stream, table or a window.
 | Source    | A construct that consumes data from external sources (such as `TCP`, `Kafka`, `HTTP`, etc) with various event formats such as `XML`, `JSON`, `binary`, etc, convert then to Siddhi events, and passes into streams for processing.
 | Sink      | A construct that consumes events arriving at a stream, maps them to a predefined data format (such as `XML`, `JSON`, `binary`, etc), and publishes them to external endpoints (such as `E-mail`, `TCP`, `Kafka`, `HTTP`, etc).